5 Reasons Why You Should Keep Your Job While Growing Your Business

 Allows you to be intentional with which projects/clients your business takes on.

-When you’re stressing about your business income, you’re likely to take on projects and clients that are outside of your zone of genius or that you know will be difficult.
-Not only will you feel stressed and frustrated, you’ll begin to lose passion for your business.
+When you’re stressing about your business income, you’re likely to take on projects that are outside of your zone of genius or clients that you know will be difficult.
+Not only does this lead to stress and frustration, you can end up losing passion for your business.

 Allows you to invest in your business.